Strong Feller property of sticky reflected distorted Brownian motion: Introduction

 subject to the conditions:

 where $\ell_{t}^{\scriptscriptstyle{0}}(x)$ denotes the \emph{local time} of $\boldsymbol{\phi}_t(x)\mbox{ at }0$.
-Here $|\cdot|$ denotes the norm induced by the euclidean scalar product on $\mathbb{R}^d$, $V\in C^2(\mathbb{R})$ is a symmetric, strictly convex potential and $\big\{(B_t(x))_{t\ge 0}\,|\,x\in\Lambda\big\}$ are independent standard Brownian motions.
+Here $|\cdot|_{\infty}$ denotes the sup-norm on $\mathbb{R}^d$, $V\in C^2(\mathbb{R})$ is a symmetric, strictly convex potential and $\big\{(B_t(x))_{t\ge 0}\,|\,x\in\Lambda\big\}$ are independent standard Brownian motions.
 In dimension $d=2$ this model describes the wetting of a solid surface by a fluid.
-More details on interface models are e.g. presented in~\cite{Ga02}, \cite{Fu05}.\\ In \cite[Sect.~15.1]{Fu05} J.D.~Deuschel and T.~Funaki investigated (\ref{sde}) and gave reference to classical solution techniques as developed e.g. in \cite{WaIk89}.
-The methods provided therein require more restrictive assumptions on the drift part as in our situation (e.g. the drift is assumed to be bounded and Lipschitz continuous), moreover, do not apply directly (the geometry and the behavior on the boundary differs).
+More details on interface models are e.g. presented in~\cite{Ga02}, \cite{Fu05}.\\ In \cite[Sect.~15.2]{Fu05} J.D.~Deuschel and T.~Funaki investigated (\ref{sde}) and gave reference to classical solution techniques as developed e.g. in \cite{WaIk89}.
+The methods provided therein require more restrictive assumptions on the drift part than in our situation (e.g. the drift is assumed to be bounded and Lipschitz continuous), moreover, do not apply directly (the geometry and the behavior on the boundary differ).
 First steps in the direction of applying \cite{WaIk89} are discussed in \cite{Fu05} by J.-D. Deuschel and T. Funaki.\\ As far as we know the only reference that applies to the system of stochastic differential equations (\ref{sde}) is \cite{Gra88}.
-By means of a suitable choice of the coefficients the system of equations given by \cite[(II.1)]{Gra88} coincides with (\ref{sde}), but amongst others the drift part is also assumed to be Lipschitz continuous and boundend.
-For this reason, it is not possible to apply the results of \cite{Gra88} to the setting invenstigated by J.-D.~Deuschel and T.~Funaki, since the potential $V$ naturally causes an unbounded drift (see also Example \ref{example}).\\
+By means of a suitable choice of the coefficients the system of equations given by \cite[(II.1)]{Gra88} coincides with (\ref{sde}), but amongst others the drift part is also assumed to be Lipschitz continuous and bounded.
+For this reason, it is not possible to apply the results of \cite{Gra88} to the setting investigated by J.-D.~Deuschel and T.~Funaki, since the potential $V$ naturally causes an unbounded drift (see also Example \ref{example}).
+Moreover, the results of \cite{Gra88} do not include strong Feller properties of the associated semigroup. \\